OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-15.md

 ## Luke 15:21

 The son addressed him, ‘Father, I have done wrong against heaven and against you.
-I am no longer worthy to be called your son.’
+I am not worthy to be called your son any longer.’

 ## Luke 15:22